hxlnt/nobadmemories.com/blog/2022/05/printmaking-as-play.md

 intro: "<p><strong>Printmaking as play</strong><br><em>Posted Tuesday, May 17 2022</em></p>"
 ---

-I consider myself a longtime hobbyist or enthusiast of printmaking.
-I once worked in the publishing/print industry as did my parents and grandparents.
-I have developed a special interest in games and toys that incorporate printing or image making as a play mechanic such as the Tyco Magic Copier, [the Casio Loopy](http://www.femicom.org/collection/loopy/), and [Barbie Fashion Designer](http://www.femicom.org/research/jesyca-durchin-on-the-making-of-barbie-fashion-designer/).
+As may be known from my research on games and toys like [the Casio Loopy](http://www.femicom.org/collection/loopy/), and [Barbie Fashion Designer](http://www.femicom.org/research/jesyca-durchin-on-the-making-of-barbie-fashion-designer/), I have a special interest in games and toys that incorporate printing or image making as a play mechanic.
 Printmaking toys make creation immediate, convenient, and playful, often at the expense of the quality, quantity, permanence, or general perceived value of the resulting image.
 Toys require neither prerequisite training nor access to specialty facilities.
 For me, these are benefits printmaking toys have over their "real" counterparts.
 Like Sadie Benning with the Fisher-Price Pixelvision camera or [Nullsleep](https://www.nullsleep.com) with the Nintendo Game Boy, I use post-consumer toys to achieve activist, countercultural, and recuperative ends.

-I was curious about the space between printmaking toy and printmaking instrument, and whether I could create something for my own use that was suitably simple, expressive, and, of course, fun.
+Recently, I became curious about the space between printmaking toy and printmaking instrument, and whether I could create something for my own use that was suitably simple, expressive, and, of course, fun.

 </div>
                           <div class="col-md-4">